guilhermebkel/k8s-microservices-study/README.md

 6. Create a S3 Bucket to use as cluster storage

-7. Config the local environmental (name and bucket) on the EC2 Instance
+7. Config the environmental variables (name and bucket) on the EC2 Instance

 8. Create the cluster configuration